Mumbai: Man beaten with bare hands in fight over job loss, collapses and dies at Mankhurd police sta

-Enraged over losing contract job to another man, he picks an argument, but things get out hand; a punch to the chest caused his death
+Enraged over losing contract job to another man, BMC clean-up truck driver picks an argument, but things get out hand; a punch to the chest caused his death

 CCTV camera footage of the fight on the night of May 12